Greenville, Alabama: History

 Greenville was first settled in 1819.
 Its original name was Buttsville, but after becoming the county seat in 1822, its name was changed to Greenville, in remembrance of the former locale in South Carolina of many of the original settlers.
 The first county seat was at Fort Dale, a fortification that was named for Sam Dale, who fought to defend the area during the Creek War.
 The site of Fort Dale lies on the north of the city near the Fort Dale Cemetery, along what is now Alabama Highway 185.

 The namesake of the county, Captain William Butler, was killed during the Creek War.
 He is buried in the Pioneer Cemetery, which is across from the oldest church in Butler County, the First United Methodist Church of Greenville.

 During World War II, a satellite camp for German prisoners was based in Greenville.

 Geography

 Interstate 65 and U.S. Route 31 pass through the city.
 Montgomery, the state capital, is 44 mi northeast, the closest city to Greenville with a population above 50,000.

 According to the U.S. Census Bureau, Greenville has a total area of 55.8 sqkm, of which 55.3 sqkm is land and 0.5 sqkm, or 0.82%, is water.

 Climate

-The city of Greenville has a humid subtropical climate, with an average high temperature of 77.3 F and an average low temperature of 53.8 F. The city averages 4.80 in of precipitation per month.
+The city of Greenville has a humid subtropical climate (Köppen: Cfa), with an average high temperature of 77.5 F and an average low temperature of 51.5 F. The city averages 4.99 in of precipitation per month.